emirkanacar/CreaLocale/README.md

 ## Crea Updates
 Before Crea receives an update this repository will be updated with the new `en.locale` file.
 With this you can replace this with the current version at Crea install folder `mods/core/ui/en.locale`.
 With the updated file you can see which localizations have changed or been added through the Localizer tool.

+# Localizations Guidelines

+Crea is a family friendly game.
+When localizing Crea keep this in mind and do not use profanity or anything of that sort.

+# Contribution Rights Disclaimer

+Siege Games reserves the rights to decide which contributions are accepted and which ones are not.
+In other words, there are no guarantees that you localization will be accepted.

+The rights for any contribution are forfieted to Siege Games without any compensation.
+With that being said, eventually I would like to finally add a credits section to Crea and include localization contributors in there.